 Equipment failures and emergency repairs are very expensive.
 There.
 We said it.

-If maintenance costs and equipment downtime are major asset management considerations for a company, it needs to include preventive maintenance activities in its maintenance strategies.
+If maintenance costs and equipment downtime are major considerations for your company (and why wouldn’t they be?), preventive maintenance is a must.

 Basically, preventative maintenance is a group of activities that maintenance personnel performs on machinery, facilities, or various equipment to prevent them from malfunctioning or otherwise requiring major repairs.

 It’s related to predictive maintenance in the way that it’s meant to prevent unplanned downtime and keep critical parts from being damaged beyond repair.

 A preventative maintenance program includes a variety of maintenance tasks geared towards making sure there are no hidden faults or cracks that could cause equipment breakdowns.

 Any piece of equipment (industrial, commercial, etc.) needs regular maintenance to keep it in optimal working condition.